 Auto and truck accidents occur every day on roadways across the nation – and Ohio is no exception.
 In fact, the Ohio Department of Public Safety’s 2013 Ohio Traffic Crash Facts Book revealed that there were 269,082 total traffic crashes were recorded in the Buckeye State in 2013.
 Sadly, nearly 1,000 people died on Ohio roadways.

-At The Robenalt Law Firm, Inc., we understand that car accidents occur for a variety of reasons including drunk driving, speeding/reckless driving, distracted driving, drowsy driving, faulty auto parts, weather conditions, construction work zones and more:
+At The Robenalt Law Firm, Inc., our Cleveland car accident attorney understands that car accidents occur for a variety of reasons including drunk driving, speeding/reckless driving, distracted driving, drowsy driving, faulty auto parts, weather conditions, construction work zones and more:

 - Drunk Driving.
 Driving under the influence (DUI) or operating a vehicle under the influence as it is known in Ohio, accounted for nearly 30 percent of all Ohio traffic fatalities in 2013.
 Ohio’s DUI / OVI laws make it illegal for those over 21 years of age to drive with a Blood Alcohol Content (BAC) of .08% or more.
 Those under 21 cannot drive with a BAC of .02% or more and commercial truck drivers cannot drive with a BAC of over .04%.
 DUI /OVI offenses not only result in jail time and fines, but can also cause serious personal injury, property damage and death.

 - Speeding / Reckless Driving.
 Speeding and reckless driving are sure ways to increase the likelihood of serious injury and death.
 However, many drivers ignore speed limits, act recklessly and end up injuring or killing innocent drivers, passengers, pedestrians and bicyclists.